Trying to make hybrid stick?

 A phased approach to implementation benefits from continual learning and development of solutions, and also allows for regional variations due to compliance requirements, local customs, and cultures.
 There should not be a rush or enforced re-occupation as this will risk employee dissatisfaction and talent leaving.

 Phase 1 or Trial Phase

 A trial is a small-scale implementation planned before the main rollout of the new way of working and return to the workplace.
-It enables the project team to test product supply chain, vendors, logistics, communications, stakeholder management plans and the effectiveness of any rollout tools.
-It can also enable deficiencies in project team briefing, training and skills to be ironed out before the main rollout begins.
+It enables the project team to test product supply chain, vendors, logistics, communications, stakeholder management plans, and the effectiveness of any rollout tools.
+It also enables deficiencies in project team briefing, training, and skills to be ironed out before the main rollout begins.